tylerbcrawford/monsterr-media-server/cline_docs/activeContext.md

   * Updated toggle switch slider backgrounds to use theme variables
   * Ensured consistent appearance and readability in both light and dark modes

+* Enhanced visual design implementation:
+  * Created a shared CSS file (shared-styles.css) to maintain consistency across all pages
+  * Updated header in preview-step2-system.html to use all caps format for consistency with other pages
+  * Removed unnecessary resource summary section from preview-step2-system.html for a cleaner interface
+  * Improved interactive elements with hover/active states and subtle animations
+  * Enhanced form elements with better spacing, focus states, and visual feedback
+  * Standardized component styling (border radius, spacing, transitions)
+  * Created comprehensive documentation of visual design implementation and future enhancements

 ## Next Steps

 1. **Finalize Setup Wizard Refinement**